ArchiveBox/docs/Docker.md

 If you want to use a local folder for data instead of using a named docker volume, replace the named volume mount flag in the commands above with a directory bind mount.
 Replace this: `-v archivebox-data:/data`
 With this: `--mount type=bind,source=/your/data/folder/on/host,target=/data`
-Make sure the `data/` folder has permissions initially  set to `777` so that the ArchiveBox command is able to set it to the specified `OUTPUT_PERMISSIONS` config setting on the first run.
+Make sure the `data` folder you specify on the host has permissions initially  set to `777` so that the ArchiveBox command is able to set it to the specified `OUTPUT_PERMISSIONS` config setting on the first run.

 If you used the named docker volume `archivebox-data` as shown in the examples above, you can mount the volume using any standard docker tools, or access the data folder directly here:
 `/var/lib/docker/volumes/archivebox-data/_data` (on most systems)